lsu-emdm/MUS-2745/Intro-to-Comp-Music-master/Lab-Assignments/Lab-Assignment-6.md

 # Lab Assignment 7
 ## EQ and Space
 ---
+#### Objectives:
+  * Practice with Eq (boosting and attenuating)
+  * Practice with panning instruments in a stereo field
+  * Practice with applying reverb and compression
+---
 1. The cymbals on the drum track are a little too quiet.
 Without adjusting the overall drum track volume, add the Pro EQ plugin to the track.
 Set the cutoff for the high shelf filter somewhere between 2-5kHz.
 Then use the gain knob on the filter to boost these frequencies until you achieve a desirable sound.